-- 14.1 MODU, FOP and FPU, and other floating facilities or fixed platforms shall comply with the requirements of Annex I to MARPOL 73/78 applicable to ships of 400 gross tonnage and above other than oil tankers, except for those specified in regulation 39.2 of Annex I. - 14.2 In survey of FPU for compliance with MARPOL Annex I, in addition to the requirements of regulation 39.2 of Annex I, the provisions of the 2018 Guidelines for the Application of MARPOL Annex I Requirements to Floating Production, Storage and Offloading Facilities (FPSOs) and Floating Storage Units (FSUs) given in IMO resolution MEPC.311(73), shall be taken into consideration. - 14.3 FPU (FPSO and FSO) shall not be considered as offshore terminals and are not intended for reception of contaminated ballast and washing water from tankers under loading or unloading operations.
+- 14.1 MODU, FOP and FPU, and other floating facilities or fixed platforms shall comply with the requirements of Annex I to MARPOL 73/78 applicable to ships of 400 gross tonnage and above other than oil tankers, except for those specified in regulation 39.2 of Annex I. - 14.2 At survey for compliance with Annex I to MARPOL 73/78 in relation to FPU configured as FPSOs or FSUs in accordance with IMO resolution MEPC.311(73) "2018 Guidelines for the Application of MARPOL Annex I Requirements to Floating Production, Storage and Offloading Facilities (FPSOs) and Floating Storage Units (FSUs)", in addition to the requirements of regulation 39.2 of Annex I, the provisions of the above Resolution shall be taken into account. - 14.3 FPU (FPSO and FSO) shall not be considered as offshore terminals and are not intended for reception of contaminated ballast and washing water from tankers under loading or unloading operations.